jaspindersingh83/Edmonton_Hack/Mylearnings.md

 * Once you change MongoDB fields make sure to see db.collection.getIndex and use dropIndex to remove any previously saved indexes.
 Has a major burn because of it

+* One of the issue with facebook auth was that I was getting authenticated but could not get the JWT to store.
+For that I defined a dummy route '/toke?${JWToken}
+and sent the client to this intermediate url. where I queried the JWT from URL itself.
+BTW JWT decode lets to know username, email and other detaisl.